BlueByteSystemsInc/PDMShell/src/dispatch.md

+---
+description: Learn how you use PDMShell scripts with Dispatch
+title: Notes About Running PDMShell Scripts from Dispatch | SOLIDWORKS PDM
+---
 # Notes About Running PDMShell Scripts from Dispatch

 When you want to run PDMShell scripts from Dispatch, you can use the **Shell Command** action.